Optimal Mechanisms for Demand Response: An Indifference Set Approach: Case Study: Pre-cooling in Phoenix, Arizona

 In the next experiment, we evaluate the performance of dynamic prices \( p^*_s \) when applied to different days.
 The objective is to examine how well the optimal price values, determined based on \textit{mean} outside temperatures and renewable energy availability, perform on subsequent days and their effectiveness in reducing specific grid cost functions.
 Notably, certain days may be colder or hotter, and we aim to assess the robustness of these pricing schemes.
 To this end, we consider 45 \textit{summer} days for the aforementioned 80 users, where, for each day, the outside temperature for each user is sampled from

-In addition, we keep the physical thermal properties of the houses, $\alpha$ and $\beta$, unchanged.
+We keep the physical thermal properties of the houses, $\alpha$ and $\beta$, unchanged.
 Each day, we conduct four experiments, observing users' HEMS responses to four pricing signals: \( p^*_1 \), \( p^*_2 \), \( p^*_4 \), and \( p^*_\infty \).
 Our goal is to assess the effectiveness of \( p^*_s \) in reducing the grid cost function \( \sigma_s(\cdot) \) compared to flat-rate pricing.
 The exact percentage reductions in cost values compared to flat-rate pricing, calculated across all days and for various grid cost functions, are presented in Figure \ref{fig:heatmap}.
 In addition, a summary of these results is shown in Figure \ref{fig: violins}, where violin plots illustrate the outcomes for four values of \( s = 1, 2, 4, \) and \( +\infty \) over 45 days.
 It can be observed that even with fluctuations in outside temperature, the previously computed prices are effective in reducing the grid cost function.
 This effect becomes more pronounced as \( s \) increases, although with greater variation.
 We further demonstrate the total demand curves under \( p^*_s \) and flat-rate pricing for all 45 days in Figure \ref{fig: days-demand}.
 It is evident that the duck-shaped net-demand curve under flat-rate pricing is effectively flattened under dynamic pricing.

 Finally, we compute the temperature profiles under \( p^*_s \) for various values of \( s \) and for flat-rate pricing across all 45 days, with the results displayed in Figures \ref{fig: days-temp}.
 To better illustrate the variation among different days, we separately plot the inside temperature dynamics in Figure \ref{fig: days-temp-zoomed-in}.
+We see that our proposed algorithm in fact lowers indoor temperatures during the day when solar power is available---as one would conceptually expect with pre-cooling.